contiki-os/contiki/core/net/mac/tsch/README.md

-We have designed this implementation with IPv6 and RPL in mind, but the code is fully independent from upper layers (with the exception of the optional `tsch-rpl.[ch]`), and has been also tested with Rime (currently only with 64-bit link-later addresses).
+We have designed this implementation with IPv6 and RPL in mind, but the code is fully independent from upper layers (with the exception of the optional `tsch-rpl.[ch]`), and has been also tested with Rime (currently only with 64-bit link-layer addresses).

 ## Code structure